d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

     print(name, '=', data)
 ```

-We use the `batchify` function just defined to specify the minibatch reading method in the `DataLoader` instance.

 ## Putting All Things Together

-Last, we define the `load_data_ptb` function that read the PTB dataset and return the data iterator.
+Last, we define the `load_data_ptb` function that reads the PTB dataset and returns the data iterator.

 ```{.python .input}
 #@save